foxglove/create-foxglove-extension/template/README.md

 # ${NAME}

-## _A Foxglove Studio Extension_

-[Foxglove Studio](https://github.com/foxglove/studio) allows developers to create extensions, or custom code that is loaded and executed inside the Foxglove Studio application.
+[Foxglove](https://foxglove.dev) allows developers to create [extensions](https://docs.foxglove.dev/docs/visualization/extensions/introduction), or custom code that is loaded and executed inside the Foxglove application.
 This can be used to add custom panels.
 Extensions are authored in TypeScript using the `@foxglove/studio` SDK.

 ## Develop